Background pattern

 • warfarin (an anticoagulant);

-• simvastatin (used to treat high cholesterol).
+• simvastatin (used to treat hypercholesterolemia).

 Pregnancy, breastfeeding, and fertility

-Do not take Bosentan SUN if you are pregnant or plan to become pregnant.
+DO NOT take Bosentan SUN if you are pregnant or plan to become pregnant.

 Pregnancy tests